victoriaolanipekun/Zaper/README.md

 # Zaper

 Zaper is an app I prototyped, designed and developed consuming a public API.
 I paticularly enjoyed this project as it allowed me explore my error handling skills as the API had some restrictions like CORS POLICY.
+I developed Zaper using React JS, and bootstrap for styling.

 Explore the app here - https://zaperhq.herokuapp.com/